-See page J-2 for more information about what a copay is.
+See page H-2 for more information about what a copay is.

-Out-of-Pocket limit for covered network expenses
+Out-of-Pocket limit for network expenses

-Your out-of-pocket cost-sharing (deductibles, coinsurance, and copays) for most covered network medical (including mental health/substance abuse) expenses is limited to \$5,000 per person (\$10,000 per family) each calendar year.
-Once your out-of-pocket costs for covered expenses meet these limits, the Plan will usually pay 100% for your (or your family's) network medical covered expenses during the rest of that calendar year.
+Your out-of-pocket cost-sharing (deductibles, coinsurance, and copays) for most covered network medical (including mental health/substance abuse) and prescription drug expenses is limited to \$6,350 per person (\$12,700 per family) each calendar year.
+Once your out-of-pocket costs for covered expenses meet these limits, the Plan will usually pay 100% for your (or your family's) network medical and prescription drug covered expenses during the rest of that calendar year.

-Amounts you pay out-of-pocket for prescription drug expenses under the section of this SPD titled "Prescription drug benefits" do not count toward this out-of-pocket limit.
-(There is a separate out-of-pocket limit for your prescription drug cost-sharing-see page B-35.)
+Amounts you pay out-of-pocket for prescription drug expenses under the section of this SPD titled "Prescription drug benefits" count toward this out-of-pocket limit, too.